ro-rok/CineTracker/README.md

 ## Getting Started

-To run the Movie Website project, follow these steps:
+To run the CineTracker project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/movie-website.git`
+1. Clone the repository: `git clone https://github.com/your-username/CineTracker.git`
 2. Install the dependencies: `pip install -r requirements.txt`
 3. Set up a MongoDB database and update the connection string in `main.py` and `database.py`.
 4. Run the application: `python main.py`
-5. Open a web browser and navigate to `http://localhost:8000` to access the Movie Website.
+5. Open a web browser and navigate to `http://localhost:8000` to access the CineTracker.

 ## Dependencies